dialpad/dialtone-legacy/.github/RELEASING.md

 1. Make sure you are up-to-date locally and in the appropriate next version branch.
 Also it’s a good idea to stop your local server while versioning.
 2. In your CLI window, run `npm version [major | minor | patch]`.
 The unofficial standard naming convention for this is `major.minor.patch-prerelease.buildmetadata`.
 For instance, `6.0.0-alpha.1`.
+3. Run `git push` to push updated `package.json` to remote.
+4. Run `git push --tags`.
+This creates a `git` version tag in the project.
-3. Run `npm publish --tag prelease` For instance, `npm publish --tag beta`.
+5. Run `npm publish --tag prelease` For instance, `npm publish --tag beta`.
 It can then be installed in another project using the specific version number or the tag (i.e. `npm i packagename@beta`).